yoav-sentinel/app-service/README.md

 Flask app designed to help developers create and manage their applications.
-The app allows developers to upload files for their applications, with built-in validation to ensure that the uploaded files are valid zip archives containing only files with the `.doesntmakesense` extension.
+The app allows developers to upload files for their applications, with built-in validation to ensure that the uploaded files are valid zip archives containing only `.zip` files with files with the `.doesntmakesense` extension.
 This streamlines the application creation process and ensures consistency and compliance with the specified file format requirements.

 ## Features